 After all, three year olds are past the stage of early toddlerhood and can participate in more independent activities.
 But at the same time, they’re not “big kids” yet and may still need some guidance.

 Take a look at my favorite things to do that any three year old would love.
 I listed them by similar categories to make it easier to find ideas.

 Granted, these ideas aren’t new, but that’s the point: you likely have these items already in your home (while some don’t even need any props).
 Because sometimes all we need is a helpful list to check through, a refresher to remind us of what we can do.

 Rest assured, planning activities for 3 year olds doesn’t mean expensive outings or excessive toys.
 In fact, kids are wired with the curiosity to find delight in the simplest of things.
 These activities will do exactly that:

 Arts and crafts activities

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 - Coloring books.
 Your three year old can likely hold crayons and begin to color within the lines.
-Dig up old coloring books and your box of crayons and spend a few minutes coloring the pages.
+Grab coloring books and your box of crayons and spend a few minutes coloring the pages.

 - Play-Doh.
 I love giving my kids Play-Doh and letting them create whatever they want.
 To keep from drying out all the tubs, I only bring out a few tubs at a time.